 Terry MacKinnell – A Short Biography

 In 1987, he came up with the inspiration for his research into the astrological ages and commenced publishing articles on the subject since 1994.
-It all occurred one winter’s afternoon while lying in the sun hanging out with some friends.
+It all commenced one winter’s afternoon while lying in the sun hanging out with some friends.
 His thoughts (oddly) turned to the issue of the cusp of the astrological ages.
 Quickly he realized that it was absolutely absurd that the Age of Aquarius could not begin at a specific time and date in the same way that practically everything else in astrology conforms.

-He is a member of the Federation of Australian Astrologers and the Astrology Association of Great Britain.
+He is a member of the Federation of Australian Astrologers and sometimes other astrological associations.

 Some Insights from Terry MacKinnell